winkjs/wink-statistics/README.md

 -   `dataPrecision` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** — typically the minumum number of
     decimal places observed in the `sortedData`. (optional, default `0`)
 -   `accessor` **([string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) \| [number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) \| [function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function))** — required when elements of
-    `sortedData` are objects or arrays instead of numbers.
+    `x` are objects or arrays instead of numbers.
     For objects, use key (string) to access the value; in case of arrays, use index (number) to access the value; or it could be a function that extracts the value from the element passed to it. (optional, default `undefined`)